 This double-story museum houses paintings depicting various revolts during the independence movement.
 There are maps of India depicting British areas at various points in time during their rule.
-There are statues of important people who played a role in independence struggle and models of events like Jalianwala bagh massacre.
+There are statues of important people who played a role in the independence struggle.
+And models of events like the Jalianwala Bagh massacre.
 There are patriotic poems written all over the place again reminding one of the school days, which is probably the only place where these poems are recited.

-Salimgarh Fort to Swatantrata Senani Samarak, Delhi – Visit
+Salimgarh Fort to Swatantrata Senani Smarak

-You have to take a long and deserted walk to reach the Samarak and the sign boards keep pointing you all along the path.
-In between you would cross a lot of army barracks, some of which seem to be under renovation.
-The path leads to an over bridge which you have to use to reach the Samarak.
-As you land from the over bridge you would see some army barracks which have been converted into museums.
-There is a museum dedicated to Indian National Army (INA).
+You have to take a long and deserted walk to reach the Smarak and the signboards keep pointing you all along the path.
+In between, you would cross a lot of army barracks.
+Some of which seem to be under renovation.
+The path leads to an over-bridge which you have to use to reach the Smarak.
+As you land from the over-bridge you would see some army barracks which have been converted into museums.
+There is a museum dedicated to the Indian National Army (INA).

-There is another barrack converted into a museum displaying artifacts that have been excavated from the site some from the mughal era and some even dating back to the time of Mahabharata.
-There are pictures of excavations that indicate that this was a living area way before the mughals came and created a city here.
-On the outskirts of this complex you would notice the fort wall which has circular bastions and remains of an erstwhile gate.
+There is another barrack converted into a museum.
+Displaying artifacts that have been excavated from the site.
+Some are from the Mughal era and some even date back to the time of Mahabharata.
+There are pictures of excavations that indicate that this was a living area way before the Mughals came and created a city here.
+On the outskirts of this complex, you would notice the fort wall which has circular bastions and remains of an erstwhile gate.
 The wall is thick indicating a strong fort.
-The fort was built in 16th century by Sher Shah Suri’s son Salim Shah and is hence named after him.
+The fort was built in the 16th century by Sher Shah Suri’s son Salim Shah and is hence named after him.

-Salimgarh fort and Samarak are a part of the red fort complex, though if you do not follow the signs you also most likely to miss it.
-This part of red fort complex was absolutely deserted.
-I was the only tourist here for more than 2 hours and could only see a few Army jawans here and there, in sharp contrast with the crowd at Red Fort.
-If you are not keen on Indian Independence movement, there is nothing much to see here.
-A guided tour of place would help but I am not sure if there are guides who have been trained on the history of this part, on the face of it, it does not look like so.
+They are a part of the red fort complex.
+Though if you do not follow the signs you are also most likely to miss it.
+This part of the Red Fort complex was absolutely deserted.
+I was the only tourist here for more than 2 hours.
+And could only see a few Army jawans here and there, in sharp contrast to the crowd at Red Fort.
+If you are not keen on the Indian Independence movement, there is nothing much to see here.
+A guided tour of the place would help.
+But I am not sure if there are guides who have been trained in the history of this part, on the face of it, it does not look like so.

-Recommend you to read following Places to visit in Delhi.
+Recommend you to read the following travel blog on Places to visit in Delhi.